PhaserEditor2D/PhaserEditor2D-v2-to-v3-migration/README.md

 # Migrating Asset Pack files

 The pack files in v2 and v3 are very similar.
 The only difference is in the meta information.
-To migrate a pack file v2 to v3, executes:
+To migrate a pack file v2 to v3, execute:

 ```bash
 $ node migrate-pack-files.js path/to/asset-pack.json